lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

 In practical terms, this means that the tests must not depend on live interaction with the user, e.g., the `input` function will not work in tests.

+> [note] Can we test user interaction in automated tests?
+> There are testing techniques allowing us to emulate user interaction
+> in the user interfaces.
+But is that beyond the scope of this course.

 This can make your work harder sometimes.
 Let's look at a more complex project, the 1D (one-dimensional) tic-tac-toe.